-All those kids you see not giving up their seats for any old ladies, much less you in your summer to fall transitional pumps?
+All those kids you see crowding subway cars in new clothes with their backpacks on?
 They are getting a chance to do something different.

 Women often take care of other people and give ourselves the ultra short end of the stick.
 We’re fine as long as we’re getting up and working, seeing a friend now and then, and able to remember the last time we went out on a date.

 And are you neglecting your better self simply because you haven’t bothered to ask, how am I doing?

 See how you fare in these ten areas and see how you might increase how satisfied you are.

 Let’s start with the obvious.
 How’s your body doing?
 Tired?
 Gained a few pounds?
 Knees creaking?
 Are you sleeping well?
 Go get your annual physical and see what your doctor can tell you.
 Then, listen to what you can learn on your own.
 When does your body feel at its best?
 When does it feel at its worst?
 Try to find one or two things to increase in your life from the answer to the first one: more quinoa and more meditation.
 And, try to find one or two things to decrease from the second question: less staying up late watching old sitcoms and even just one less fried chicken wing.